Typography of Apple Inc.: Apple Garamond

-Since the introduction of the Macintosh in 1984, Apple adopted a new corporate font called Apple Garamond.
+Since the introduction of the first Macintosh in 1984, Apple adopted a new corporate font called Apple Garamond.
 It was a variation of the classic Garamond typeface, both narrower and having a taller x-height.
 Specifically, ITC Garamond (created by Tony Stan in 1977) was condensed to 80% of its normal width.
 Bitstream condensed the font, subtly adjusted the stroke widths, and performed the hinting required to create the font, which was delivered to Apple as the Postscript font "apgaram".

 In cases where the Apple logo was accompanied by text, it was always set in Apple Garamond.
-Aside from the company name, most of Apple's advertising and marketing slogans, such as "Think different.", used the font as well.
+Aside from the company name, most of Apple's advertising and marketing slogans, such as "Think different", used the font as well.

 The typeface was virtually synonymous with Apple for almost two decades and formed a large part of the company's brand recognition.
 It was used not only in conjunction with the logo, but also in manuals and ads and to label products with model names.

 Apple has not released the true Apple Garamond font.
 ITC briefly sold ITC Garamond Narrow—Apple Garamond without the custom hinting—as part of its Apple Font Pack in the 1990s.
 A version of the font was also included under a different name in some versions of Mac OS X prior to 10.3 as it was used by the Setup Assistant installation program.

 Gill Sans

 In the marketing of the Newton/Notepad/MessagePad PDA (starting in 1992), Apple used Gill Sans instead of the regular Apple Garamond.
-Gill Sans Regular was used in the logo, for the model name on the computer, on the keyboard and in advertisement materials, though it was not used as a screen font (except as part of the Newton logo).
+Gill Sans Regular was used in the logo, for the model name on the computer, on the keyboard and in advertising materials, though it was not used as a screen font (except as part of the Newton logo itself).

 Myriad

-In 2003, Apple gradually started using a variant of the Adobe Myriad font family in its marketing and packaging.
+In 2002, Apple gradually started using a variant of the Adobe Myriad font family in its marketing and packaging.
 As new revisions of its products were released, the text changed from the serif Apple Garamond to the sans-serif Myriad Apple.
 The family's bolds were used for headlines, and other weights accordingly.

 The Myriad font family was designed by Robert Slimbach and Carol Twombly for Adobe.
 Adobe's most recent version of Myriad is Myriad Pro, which has some additional enhancements and character set extensions, but is not significantly changed in design.
 Myriad Apple, a modification produced by Galápagos Design Group, incorporates minor spacing and weight differences from the standard varieties, and includes Apple-specific characters, such as the company logo.
 In 2006, Myriad Apple was superseded by Myriad Set, which contains extra ligatures and other minor changes.

 As of November 2013, lighter fonts are prevalent in Apple's marketing, with headlines in Myriad Pro Light.
 Occasionally an even lighter variant of Myriad is used for specialized marketing materials and press releases.